ThomasMo54/SocialNetwork/README.md

 # SocialNetwork
-A Twitter like social network made with node.js
+A Twitter like social network made with node.js, vue.js and mongoDB